MohamadRezaRS/askcael-demo/README.md

 ## Configuration & Secrets

-The Gemini API key and MSSQL server name must never be hardcoded or committed to version control.
-Instead:

 - All secrets (API key, MSSQL server/connection details) live in a local file inside a dedicated folder, e.g. `secrets/config.txt`, which is never committed
 - `config.py` reads its values from that file at startup — no secret values appear directly in any source file
 - The `secrets/` folder is listed in `.gitignore`, along with standard Python ignores (`__pycache__/`, `*.pyc`, virtual environment folders, etc.)
-- A `secrets/config.example.txt` template, with placeholder values only, **is** committed — so anyone cloning the repo (including the AI coding agent building this) knows what keys/fields are expected without exposing real values
+- A `secrets/config.example.txt` template, with placeholder values only, **is** committed — so anyone cloning the repo knows what keys/fields are expected without exposing real values

 ## Known Limitations (demo scope)

 - The current dataset (`movies.json`) contains only titles and summaries — no genre, cast, director, or country metadata.
 Filtering by these fields is part of the target architecture but is **not functional in this demo** since the underlying data doesn't support it yet.
 Metadata-based filtering is planned for the full project once the database is expanded.
 - Single category only (movies).
-Series, books, games, and songs are planned for the full project, not this demo.
+Series, games are planned for the full project, not this demo.
 - Terminal interface only — no web app in this phase.

 ## Suggested Project Structure